 - Design and planning

 - Building Regulations

-We can work with you, your architect and your building team, to ensure the correct specification and planning of roof trusses for extensions, including roof trusses, joists and full timber frames.
-Designing an exciting new development to your house shouldn’t be an arduous process; let us help you to get it right, on budget, on time and on point.
+We can work with you, your architect, and your building team to ensure the correct specification and planning of the roof trusses for your extension, including joists and full timber frames.
+Designing a new development for your home shouldn’t be an arduous process, so let us help you complete it on budget, on time and on point.

-Below are some of our more frequently asked questions related to extension developments.
-You can also see a full list of Technical FAQs.
+Here are some of our more frequently asked questions related to extension developments.
+You can also see a full list of technical FAQs.

-While the cheapest way of building a roof is with a standard roof truss, they do not allow for future expansion.
-An attic (or room-in-the-roof) truss is specially designed to maximise space and allow for further room development.
-Attic trusses do cost more to buy, you can typically expect to pay between 1.5x-2x more than for a standard roof truss, but the main advantage to selecting an attic truss are that they will add value to a house due to the additional square footage, regardless of whether the space is finished or not.
+While the cheapest way of building a roof is with a standard roof truss, they don’t allow for future expansion.
+An attic, or room-in-the-roof truss, is specially designed to maximise space and allow for further room development.
+Attic trusses do cost more to buy; you can typically expect to pay between one-and-a-half times and twice as much as for a standard roof truss.
+However, an attic truss will add value due to the additional square footage, regardless of whether the space is finished.

-We often hear this question, and it is usually because there are wires or piping to be fitted retrospectively following installation. are frequently asked this question, usually because an electrician or plumber wants to drill holes to fit wires or piping.
-We would never recommend carrying out any alterations without consulting us first and often we find that we are asked too late and serious damage has already been done.
-Roof trusses and joists are their to support your building structure and any alteration to them; cutting or drilling, will compromise their integrity and the forces that act within them to keep them structurally sound.
-The only way to avoid expensive repairs or replacements due to retrospective work is to ensure carefully planning, that consider all of your building planning stages, including electric and plumbing.
+We often hear this question, and it’s usually because an electrician or plumber wants to drill holes to fit wires or piping retrospectively.
+We’d never recommend carrying out this type of alteration without consulting us first; often we find we’re asked too late and serious damage has already been done.
+Roof trusses and joists support your building structure and any alteration to them by cutting or drilling compromises their structural integrity.
+The only way to avoid expensive repairs or replacements is to eliminate the need for retrospective work through careful planning that considers all of your build stages, including electric and plumbing.

-We do offer a 5-day delivery service within mainland UK from approval of your design.
+We offer a five day delivery service within the UK mainland following the approval of your design.